solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_00-3-Deployment-evolution-options.md

 ## App Service with In-App MySQL

-If the target database is relatively small, it is possible that it can be integrated with the application hosting environment.
+If the target database is relatively small, it can be integrated with the application-hosting environment.
 Azure App Service provides for this integrated hosting and allows for the deployment of the database to the same App Service and connectivity is provided through the `localhost` server name.

-Administration and integration is accomplished through a built-in **myphpadmin** interface in the Azure Portal.
+Administration and integration are accomplished through a built-in **myphpadmin** interface in the Azure Portal.
 From this admin portal, it is possible to run any supported SQL commands to import or export the database.

 The limits of the MySQL instance are primarily driven by the size of the corresponding [App Service Plan](https://azure.microsoft.com/pricing/details/app-service/windows/).
 The biggest factor about limits is normally the disk space allocated to any App Services in the Plan.
-App Service Plan storage sizes range from 1GB to 1TB; therefore, if a database will grow past 1TB, it cannot be hosted as InApp and it will need to be hosted it in Flexible Server.
+App Service Plan storage sizes range from 1GB to 1TB; therefore, if a database will grow past 1TB, it cannot be hosted as InApp and it will need to be hosted in Flexible Server.
 For a list of other limitations, reference [Announcing Azure App Service MySQL in-app](https://azure.microsoft.com/blog/mysql-in-app-preview-app-service/).

 To implement this deployment, reference the [Cloud Deployment to Azure App Service with MySQL InApp](./../artifacts/02-03-CloudDeploy-InApp/README.md) article.